Alexliu152/CLDA/README.md

 # CLDA
-This is a Javaimplementation of Chinese LDA model using Spark
+This is a Java implementation of Chinese LDA model using Spark